Inside one of the biggest public service campaigns in U.S. history: selling the coronavirus vaccines to uneasy Americans

 But that wouldn’t be enough to persuade hesitaters to make such an intimate and fraught decision.
 Trusted messengers had to carry the information directly into communities.
 And they had to be coached on the respectful, fact-filled, nonjudgmental tone that wary, fearful people needed to hear.
 So, for the first time at a large scale, the Ad Council launched what it called an elaborate ground game to go with its air game.
 This meant handing off the message and materials to people who could address vaccine hesitancy at the local level.
 It was a “public service campaign that becomes the reach and strength of civil society,” says Bridgeland, whose Covid Collaborative network of faith leaders, health experts and community advocates filled out the ranks of trusted messengers.

-Watching the first phase of the ground game evolve over the course of 10 weeks, I could hardly keep up with the extensive calendar of Zoom town halls and Facebook Live conversations where doctors, scientists, preachers, activists and celebrities answered questions from all angles, including in Spanish.
+Watching the first phase of the ground game evolve over 10 weeks, I could hardly keep up with the extensive calendar of Zoom town halls and Facebook Live conversations where doctors, scientists, preachers, activists and celebrities answered questions from all angles, including in Spanish.
 Often, the people submitting questions in the chat boxes were themselves trusted messengers in their own communities, which turned these sessions into teach-the-teacher workshops, enabling the message to spread in ever-expanding circles.

 “Let me say it was a very slow decision for me,” Bishop T.D.
 Jakes, the influential pastor of the Potter’s House in Dallas, said in his gravely baritone, describing his vaccine journey during a town hall in March.
 He was speaking with Joshua DuBois, former head of faith-based initiatives in the Obama White House, now CEO of Values Partnerships, a social impact agency.
 More than 230,000 people were watching live or would view the video later.

-Note: Update: This story has been updated to reflect the results of studies by the Ad Council to assess the impact of the coronavirus vaccine outreach campaign.